 Frequently Asked Questions

 If your black tea bags are caffeinated, then yes.
-You can also use decaffeinated black tea bags for this recipe.
+You can also use decaffeinated black tea bags or rooibos for this recipe.

 This mostly depends on the alcohol you use.
 Alcohol and sugar is a pretty decent preservative, but you'd need a high proof alcohol to prevent microbial growth.
 In general, keep the liqueur in a sanitized liquor bottle out of sunlight and it can last years which makes it an amazing gift.